acqio/rules_databricks/README.md

 # This requires that python be available in your distribution,
 # as this project uses rules_python to build the binary databricks cli.
-# Download the rules_databricks repository at release v0.1

 http_archive(
     name = "rules_databricks",